ibm-cloud-docs/vpc/vsi-vpc-key-rotation.md

 The new version of the root key is used to unwrap the newly rewrapped LUKS passphrase the next time the resource is decrypted.
 For example, it is used when you decrypt a volume upon restarting an instance.

 The service retires the old root key version but it remains available for decrypting existing resources.
 You can list the key versions to see how many times the key was rotated and see the latest version.
 Older versions of the root key continue to work until they expire or until no resources are available to decrypt.
-If you manually [disable](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys) or [delete](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys) the root key or reboot the instance, the old key no longer functions.
+If you manually [disable](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-disable-root-keys) or [delete](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-delete-root-keys) the root key or restart the instance, the old key no longer functions.

 After your root keys are rotated, the new root key version becomes available for encrypting new resources.